 This story was originally published and last updated .

-Back in May, we highlighted a rumor that League of Legends might come to Android courtesy of Tencent, a company that just so happens to own Riot Games, the developer of LoL.
+Back in May, we highlighted a rumor that League of Legends might come to Android courtesy of Tencent, a company that just so happens to own Riot Games, the developer of League of Legends.
 It has now been revealed that Riot has been very busy having recently announced three new games for mobile themed around the LoL franchise.
 In this article, I'm going to be talking about League of Legends: Wild Rift, a redesigned 5v5 MOBA slated for release on mobile and consoles in 2020.
-So if you're eagerly anticipating the release, I'm happy to report that League of Legends: Wild Rift is available for pre-registration on the Google Play Store.
+So if you're eagerly anticipating the arrival of Wild Rift, I'm happy to report that it's already available for pre-registration on the Google Play Store.

 The trailer above should provide a good idea of what to expect from League of Legends: Wild Rift.
 It assuredly looks the part, though the video makes it clear that the game has been rebuilt for mobile and console play with a new 5v5 map specifically designed for these platforms where matches only last 15-20 minutes.
 So it's clear that Wild Rift isn't a port of the PC version, but an entirely new game.
 You can still expect to see more than a few familiar faces in the mix, with around 40 champions anticipated at launch, and more should follow after the official release.
 The game will be free-to-play, though Riot is boasting that it won't be pay-to-win, a bold claim indeed.
 Once the game drops, those that sign in with existing PC accounts will earn rewards for their time spent in LoL on PC.